Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks

-The procedure follows a standard two-phase supervised learning pipeline consisting of (a) the feedforward phase and (b) the feedback phase.
-The\textit{feedforward} phase involves transforming the input into output by evolving the hidden state $\bs z$ according to $f_\theta$.
-The \textit{feedback} phase involves accumulating the parameter gradients $\bs g_\theta = \nabla_\theta \mc L$ by evolving the gradient state backward in time via the adjoint sensitivity method \cite{Pontryagin1987-qv}.
+The learning procedure in Neural ODEs follows the standard supervised learning protocol comprising the feedforward phase and the feedback (or learning) phase.
+In the \textit{feedforward} phase, the input is propagated through the system by evolving the hidden state $\bs z$ forward in time according to the dynamics defined by $f_\theta$.
+In the \textit{feedback} phase, parameter gradients $\bs g_\theta = \nabla_\theta \mc L$ are calculated by evolving a gradient state backward in time using the \textit{adjoint sensitivity method} \cite{Pontryagin1987-qv}.